18 June 2021

 While "Heavenly Pop Hit" wasn't quite a 'pop hit' in Australia, it did, nonetheless, have a decent chart run for a single peaking at only number 118, spending 12 weeks in the top 150.
 The single also registered on the UK chart, where it reached number 97 in March 1990.

-A second single from Submarine Bells, "Part Past Part Fiction", was released in Australia in September 1990, but missed the top 150.
-The group placed a second album within the ARIA top 100 charts, when Soft Bomb peaked at number 99 in August 1992.
+A second single from Submarine Bells, "Part Past Part Fiction", was released in Australia in September 1990, but did not chart.

 Number 141 "Expression" by Salt 'N' Pepa